jamieS95/Elrond-SDK/README.md

+    using ERDLib;

+    Elrond a = new Elrond;

+    a.FromPEM(String filelocation);
+    a.FromJSONKeystore(String filelocation,String password);

+    a.ToPEM(String filelocation);

+	a.SendTransaction(String receiver,String value,String data = "");

     Imports ERDLib
-    using ERDLib;

 	Dim a As New Elrond
-    Elrond a = new Elrond;

     a.FromPEM(filelocation)
     a.FromJSONKeystore(filelocation, password)

     a.ToPEM(filelocation)

 	a.SendTransaction(ByVal receiver As String, ByVal value As String, Optional data As String = "")